-It’s rare to meet a traveller who has never been stopped and questioned by a customs official.
+It’s rare to meet a traveler who has never been stopped and questioned by a customs official.
 Although customs screenings may be the cause of one or two hold-ups in our past, they are critical to our country’s security.
 Customs officers work to protect Canadians by ensuring visitors abide by the laws of the country, and do not attempt to bring restricted items into Canada.
 No risky item, no matter how small, escapes the scrutiny of a customs professional.
 Foods such as meat are constantly monitored and often barred from import into Canada because of the potential diseases it carries.
 Pests are also a big concern.
 High-risk plants – even a Christmas tree – will be confiscated at Canadian customs if they come from regions associated with high-risk insects.

 Customs must also function as a preventative barrier against crimes like the illegal smuggling of drugs and alcohol, and firearms trafficking.
-Law enforcement colleges train customs officers how to make the correct judgements and take effective precautions when screening visitors entering our country.
+Law enforcement colleges train customs officers on how to make the correct judgments and take effective precautions when screening visitors entering our country.
 To get an idea of the scope and importance of this career, take a look at some of the daily duties of a customs officer in Canada.

 Performing a Detailed Luggage Search

-Customs officers may also search ships, aircraft or vehicles to examine goods being taken into the country, and to check for smuggling.
-Smuggling in this case can include not only goods, but illegal immigrants.
+Customs officers may also search ships, aircraft or vehicles to examine goods being taken into the country and to check for smuggling.
+Smuggling, in this case, can include not only goods but illegal immigrants.

 Making Arrests and Charges